Mahallah: Bangladesh

 A mahalla (pronounced mo-hol-la), is an Islamic congregation or parish.
 Typically, a mahalla supports a single mosque.
 An imam is seen as the spiritual head of a mahalla.
 Mahallas are directly subordinate to a city or town, especially an electoral district, for ritual and representative purposes.
 Unlike a ward, it is an optional and non-elective unit of a city corporation or municipal corporation.
 Mahalla also means an urban neighbourhood.

 Bulgaria

 In Bulgaria, mahalas were historically considered a separate type of settlement administration on some occasions.
 In rural mountainous areas, villages were often scattered and consisted of relatively separate mahalas with badly developed infrastructure.
 Today, settlements are divided into towns or villages, and the official division of towns is into quarters.
-It today is used almost always to refer to the Roma neighbourhoods of towns such as Arman Mahala.
+It is used today almost exclusively to refer to the Roma neighbourhoods of towns such as Arman Mahala.

 Greece

-In Greece, mahalas (μαχαλάς) is considered a neighborhood.
-Sometimes it is considered a quarter of a small town or a gypsy neighborhood.
+In Greece, mahalas (μαχαλάς) is considered a neighborhood, usually a worker neighborhood near a factory.
+Sometimes it is considered a distinct quarter of a small town or a gypsy neighborhood.